Creating a Positive Work Environment

 Personal harassment can include:

-- Spreading malicious rumors, gossip, or innuendo;
+- Spreading malicious rumours, gossip, or innuendo;

 - Intimidating a person, verbal abuse, threats, belittling or humiliating a person;